 - World War I: The British Expeditionary Force and the French Fifth Army begin their Great Retreat before the German Army.

 - World War I: Japan declares war on Germany.

 - The Southern Cross Expedition, the first British venture of the Heroic Age of Antarctic Exploration, departs from London.

 - Austro-Prussian War ends with the Treaty of Prague.

 - American Civil War: The Union Navy captures Fort Morgan, Alabama, thus breaking Confederate dominance of all ports on the Gulf of Mexico except Galveston, Texas.

-- The United Kingdom captures Hong Kong as a base as it prepares for war with Qing China.
-The ensuing three-year conflict will later be known as the First Opium War.
+- The United Kingdom captures Hong Kong as a base as it prepares for the First Opium War with Qing China.

 - Nat Turner's slave rebellion is suppressed.